-Setting group selection controls the operating characteristics of the function, i.e. the user or user-defined logic can change function parameters while the function is running.
+Setting group selection controls the operating characteristics of the function, i.e. the user or userdefined logic can change function parameters while the function is running.

-Name Range Step Default Description f> used in setting group NoYes - No Enables or disables the protection stage in the setting group. fset> 10.0080.00Hz 0.01Hz 51Hz Pick-up setting fset< 5.0075.00Hz 0.01Hz 49Hz Pick-up setting f< undervoltage block 0.00120.00%Un 0.01%Un 0.00%Un Block setting.
+Name Range Ste Default Description f> used in setting group No Yes - No Enables or disables the protection stage in the setting group. fset> 10.0080.00Hz 0.01Hz 51Hz Pick-up setting fset< 5.0075.00Hz 0.01Hz 49Hz Pick-up setting f< undervoltage block 0.00120.00%Un 0.01%Un 0.00%Un Block setting.
 If set to zero, blocking is not in use.
 When the measured voltage drops below the set value, the operation of the functions is blocked.

 This function supports definite time delay (DT).
-For detailed information on these delay types please refer to the chapter "General properties of a protection function" and its section "Operating time characteristics for trip and reset".
+For detailed information on these delay types please refer to the chapter "General properties of a protection function" and its section "Operating time characteristics".